-Deleting records in a database table does not reduce the size of the table for most of relational database types.
+Deleting records in a database table does not reduce the size of the table for most types of relational databases.
 In many database types, it just marks the corresponding records as deleted and their space as ready for reusing.
-Moreover, the records deletion leads to fragmentation, and thus less effectiveness of the table indexes.
-The table packing physically removes previously deleted records from the table.
+Moreover, the records deletion leads to fragmentation, and thus less efficiency of the table indexes.
+The table packing physically removes previously deleted records from the table, thus defragmenting it and reducing the storage size.

 Packing Local BDE Tables